 If it’s a salve for stress (or anything else), there are better ways to feel better.
 Like exercise, being outside, watching a movie, spending time with the people you love.
 If it’s celebration, then indulge in moderation.
 In keeping with the Glorious Wellness philosophy of 80/20 and having a little of what you enjoy, I’d never say give it up completely.
 If a G+T or glass of wine is part of your 20%, enjoy every sip.

-I’ll definitely be enjoying a few glasses of champagne as part of my 20% as we head into the Christmas festivities.
-I go into it knowing that one or two drinks is enough.
+I definitely enjoyed (more than!) a few glasses of champagne as part of my 20% as we headed over the festive period.
+I went into it knowing that two drinks was usually enough.
 Any more than that and my Glorious Wellness gets up and goes.

-If you're interested in staying well over the holidays, you might like this post about how doing nothing is a really good thing.
+If you're interested in staying well now that the holidays are over, you might like this post about how doing nothing is a really good thing.